KushJariwala2002/WorkItOut/README.md

 + All clickable components behave intuitively changing their appearance when they are pressed.

 ## Resource
-Gymific uses graphic resources from [freepik](https://www.freepik.com).
+WorkItOut uses graphic resources from [freepik](https://www.freepik.com).

 ## Preview
 <img src="/previews/preview_3.gif" width="33%"/>